larrazajuanp/larrazajuanp/README.md

 <br />

-I´m [Juan Pablo Larraza](https://jplarraza-cv.netlify.app/) a UX Developer, my main skill is UX/UI Designer and I´m learning Web Development at Punch IT community.
-I work as a freelancer but I would like to found a job in a tech company.
+I´m [Juan Pablo Larraza](https://jplarraza-cv.netlify.app/) a UX Designer, my main skill is UX/UI Designer.
+I am looking for a freelance job in Web3 as a UX Designer, I think I can help these new era to have a clear communication for newbies.

 In the nearly future I would like to collaborate with new members of differents communities, so I can help them with the first steps.